 TED Talk: Bruce Schneier on the "Security Mirage"

-Bruce Schneier gave this talk in 2010 at Penn State about the difference between the perception and reality of security.
+Over 10 years ago, Bruce Schneier gave this talk at Penn State about the difference between the perception and reality of security.
+A decade later, many of the concepts on which he touches are still relevant today.

 While the talk itself is now nearly a decade old, Schneier has been talking about "security theatre" for many years now, always sharpening and developing his theories based on current cyberthreat trends.
 This video provides basis for his 10-year old discourse.